Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 </table>

 ### Ritual Monsters
-There are 2 Lv7 Ritual Monsters, [Soul Swordsman]() and [Soul Dragon](), which serve as the Ritual aces of the archetype.
-They are quite similar, with moderate ATK, and non-targeting soft removal trigger effect that activates whenever a *Soul* Ritual or Synchro Monster is Special Summoned (note that this doesn’t need to be a proper Ritual or Synchro Summon, or even be performed by the player themselves).
+There are 2 Lv7 Ritual Monsters, [Soul Swordsman](../cards/monsters/ritual/Soul%20Swordsman.md) and [Soul Dragon](../cards/monsters/ritual/Soul%20Dragon.md), which serve as the Ritual aces of the archetype.
+They are quite similar, with moderate ATK, and a non-targeting soft removal trigger effect that activates whenever a *Soul* Ritual or Synchro Monster is Special Summoned (note that this doesn’t need to be a proper Ritual or Synchro Summon, or even be performed by the player themselves).

 > If this card or another ‘Soul’ Ritual or Synchro Monster is Special Summoned: You can {…} 1 card from the field or either player’s Graveyard {…}.